-- 1. Students shall arrive at the bus stop at least 5 minutes before the bus is scheduled to arrive. - 1.
-Students must wait in a location clear of traffic and 20 steps away from the bus stops. - 2.
-Behavior at the school bus stop must not threaten life, limb, or property of any individual. - 3.
-Students must go directly to their assigned seat so the bus may safely resume motion. - 4.
-Students must remain seated keeping aisles and exits clear. - 5.
-Students must observe classroom conduct and obey the driver promptly and respectfully. - 6.
-Students must not use profane language. - 7.
-Students must refrain from eating and drinking on the bus. - 8.
-Students must not use tobacco on the bus. - 9.
-Students must not have alcohol or drugs in their possession on the bus. - 10.
-Students must not throw or pass objects on, from, or into the bus. - 11.
-Students must not put head, arms, or any object out of the bus windows. - 12.
-Students may carry on the bus only objects that can be held in their laps. - 13.
-Students must leave or board the bus at locations to which they have been assigned. - 14.
-Students may not operate any electronic device that could be deemed distracting to the safe operation of the bus. - 15.
+- 1. Students shall arrive at the bus stop at least 5 minutes before the bus is scheduled to arrive. - 2.
+Students must wait in a location clear of traffic and 20 steps away from the bus stops.

+- 3. Behavior at the school bus stop must not threaten life, limb, or property of any individual. - 4.
+Students must go directly to their assigned seat so the bus may safely resume motion. - 5.
+Students must remain seated keeping aisles and exits clear. - 6.
+Students must observe classroom conduct and obey the driver promptly and respectfully. - 7.
+Students must not use profane language. - 8.
+Students must refrain from eating and drinking on the bus. - 9.
+Students must not use tobacco on the bus. - 10.
+Students must not have alcohol or drugs in their possession on the bus. - 11.
+Students must not throw or pass objects on, from, or into the bus. - 12.
+Students must not put head, arms, or any object out of the bus windows. - 13.
+Students may carry on the bus only objects that can be held in their laps. - 14.
+Students must leave or board the bus at locations to which they have been assigned. - 15.
+Students may not operate any electronic device that could be deemed distracting to the safe operation of the bus. - 16.
 Students must adhere to social distancing and safety protocol as determined by the District.

 The student conduct code applies on the bus just as it does in school.
 A student shall not engage in any misconduct which endangers the safe operation of the bus or the well-being of the driver and passengers.
-Disorderly conduct or refusal to submit to the authority of the driver will be subject to written bus citations as follows:
+Minor Behavior Incidents, such as disorderly conduct or refusal to submit to the authority of the driver, will be subject to written bus citations as follows: